JasonClair/JasonClair.Github.IO/_posts/2018-10-29-Developer-toolkit-login-issues.md

 classes: wide
 comments: true
 ---
-The [Dynamics 365 Developer Toolkit](https://marketplace.visualstudio.com/items?itemName=DynamicsCRMPG.MicrosoftDynamicsCRMDeveloperToolkit){: target=_blank} is a helpful extension to Visual Studio that saves time when developing new plugins & workflows for Dynamics.
+The [Dynamics 365 Developer Toolkit](https://marketplace.visualstudio.com/items?itemName=DynamicsCRMPG.MicrosoftDynamicsCRMDeveloperToolkit){:target="_blank"} is a helpful extension to Visual Studio that saves time when developing new plugins & workflows for Dynamics.

 Recently though, I had an issue with the application where it would not let me login to any instances.
 The login screen would appear but would have forgotten all previously stored data.
 When new credentials were entered and the login button clicked nothing would happen.
 When trying to close Visual Studio an error would appear hinting that a hidden error message had popped up.